 The AirGo Galaxy

-The key to their product is the inclusion of two different seats.
 By the window, they use a sleeper-type sofa, which can be used by couples and families to have a more ‘together’ in-flight experience.
 These seats have a tiny pitch of just 27.6 inches, but the way they’re arranged means everyone gets a lie-flat experience and a product that feels luxurious.

-Could a seat like this make business class cheaper?
+How would this make business class cheaper?

 However, this is a long way off.
 AirGo is nothing more than an idea on paper for now.
-The next step will be to create a life sized mock-up, so that airlines and passengers can try out the seats for themselves.
-If the product does go into production, its likely to be several years before we see it installed on a plane.
+The next step will be to create a life-sized mock-up so that airlines and passengers can try out the seats for themselves.
+If the product does go into production, it’s likely to be several years before we see it installed on a plane.